 Christians have worn symbols of their faith since the time of Christ.
-The cross has served as a vivid reminder of Jesus’ death as a sacrifice for sin for all people.
+For example, the cross has served as a vivid reminder of Jesus’ death as a sacrifice for sin for all people.
 Because various Christian traditions use and view symbols differently, some have wondered if Methodists wear crosses.

 Many Methodists wear crosses as an expression of their Christian faith.
-Methodists generally don’t wear crucifixes, which include Jesus’ body on the cross.
-Some Methodists wear a cross design that includes two flames of fire because that is the historic symbol of the United Methodist Church.
+However, Methodists generally don’t wear crucifixes, which include Jesus’ body on the cross.
+Instead, some Methodists wear a cross design with two flames of fire because that is the historic symbol of the United Methodist Church.

 For this reason, Methodist clergy didn’t use the sign of the cross for believing adults.
 However, by the start of the twentieth century, Methodist preachers mostly stopped using the sign of the cross altogether until the UMC reinstated its use in recent years.